 Harvest and Storage

 Sweet potatoes are usually ready to harvest just as the ends of the vines begin to turn yellow, or just before frost in the North.
 To avoid injuring tubers, find the primary crown of the plant you want to dig, and then use a digging fork to loosen an 18-inch wide circle around the plant.
 Pull up the crown and use your hands to gather your sweet potatoes.
 To make digging easier and get the vines out of your way, you can cut some of them away before digging.
 Harvest before frost because cool temperatures can reduce the quality of the potatoes and their ability to keep.

 Sweet potatoes are not very sweet when first dug, but they are fine for sweetened pies or casseroles.
 They need a period to sit and “cure” to bring out their sweetness.
 Shake off soil, and then lay the unwashed sweet potatoes in a warm (80°F to 90°F), well-ventilated place for about 10 days.
 A shaded table outdoors and out of the rain works well.
-As the sweet potatoes cure, any scratches in the skins should heal, and the flesh inside will become even sweeter and more nutritious.
-This is very important, as fresh, uncured potatoes do not bake as well.
+As the sweet potatoes cure, any scratches in the skins should heal, and the flesh inside will become sweeter and more nutritious.
+This step is very important, as fresh, uncured potatoes do not bake as well.
 After 10 days, move your cured tubers to any spot that stays cool and dry, but do not refrigerate or store below 50°F. Cured sweet potatoes will keep for up to 6 months when stored at around 60°F with high humidity; a basement is ideal, though an air-conditioned storage room or pantry will do, too.

 How long a growing season do I need to raise sweet potatoes?